mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 * Creating customization and/or automation for repetitive tasks
 * Improving intra- and inter-laboratory reproducibility
 * Learning critical troubleshooting, coding, and electrical skills
-* Getting paid to build the socially-acceptable version of adult legos (:smirk:)
+* Getting paid to build the socially-acceptable version of adult Legos (:smirk:)

 ## Resources

 **Interested in learning more?
 I hope so!** I encourage you to first review the selected publications below as I believe they have exceptional documentation and show the breadth of possible applications.
-While purusing the published, peer-examples, think about similarities and differences between your work processes and the published work: does your research have similiar tasks or processes?
+While pursuing the published, peer-examples, think about similarities and differences between your work processes and the published work: does your research have similar tasks or processes?
 If so, a good place to start is by learning more about the hardware and software implemented in the paper of interest.
 If electronic wiring and microcontrollers are new to you, you should then consider exploring a DIY kit before starting on a larger project - this will greatly reduce frustration later on by building troubleshooting skills in low stakes situations (versatile kits [here](https://www.amazon.com/ELEGOO-Project-Tutorial-Controller-Projects/dp/B01D8KOZF4/), [here](https://www.amazon.com/Arduino-Starter-Kit-English-Official/dp/B009UKZV0A/)).

 * [Selected publications for inspiration](#selected-publications)
 * [Peer reviewed scientific resources](#peer-reviewed-scientific-resources)